blackferncreations/germankeycut/boundaries.md

 * market maturity
 * decision structure

-GermanKeyCut therefore uses a structural rather than personality-based model.
+The framework therefore uses a structural rather than personality-based model.

 Recurring market patterns can be relevant without being treated as fixed national traits.